 Assemblies are always an exceptional way to bring the student body together; they create a sense of unity, commonality and pride.
 To go one step further and benefit the students even more, IST has student-led assemblies.

 Hosted by the student council, these assemblies promote student leadership and also help the school community stay connected.

 3. Sporting and Art Events

 What’s better than coming out to cheer on your school team, while flaunting your school’s colours?
 Or better yet, joining a team and getting the chance to wear your school logo, and then make the community proud by working your hardest at whatever the sport or activity may be!
-Participate in a school play or come out and support from the audience - these events are a fun way to get involved - at your own comfort level.
+Participating in a school play or coming out and supporting from the audience - these events are a fun way to get involved - at your own comfort level.

 The International Schools of Southern and Eastern Africa (ISSEA) is IST’s regional sports/arts conference, and when the school hosts a competition, there is a sea of green, blue and gold cheering on their home team.

 4. Music Festivals